 Foraging has been a way of life for thousands of years.
-Nature has an large bounty of wild edibles.
+Nature has a large bounty of wild edibles.
 Many of the types of foraging foods I like to eat are not very hard to find.
-Just take some time to really look around your environment the next time you are out in the woods.
+Just take some time to really look at your environment the next time you are out in the woods.
 Pay attention to what is growing around you.
 Many wild plants and edibles are right in front of you.

 What Can You Find Foraging?

 Foraging is very much like having a wild garden.
 When you have a garden you eat with the season.
 Foraging is the same way.
 You look for wild edibles that are in season.
 I live in the Northeast so the prime time to forage is spring, summer and fall.
-In this post I will highlight some of the foods I like to eat when foraging.
+In this post, I will highlight some of the foods I like to eat when foraging.

 Here is What I Like to Forage For in Each Season:

 Dandelion is a great spring green to find.
 They grow just about anywhere.
 It is probably the easiest to identify.
-They have a bright yellow blossoms, the leaves are jagged and narrow.
+They have bright yellow blossoms, the leaves are jagged and narrow.
 I like to pick the young leaves.
 They tend to be less bitter.
-They go nice in an existing salad it gives it a nice punch of flavor.
+They go nicely in an existing salad it gives it a nice punch of flavor.
 I like to mix them up with the lettuce from my garden.
 You can eat the larger leaves, but they are a lot more bitter.
 Try sauteing them with some garlic and a squeeze of lemon.

 This is by far my favorite thing to forage for.
 I have several areas I like to go to find wild asparagus.
 They like to start shooting up around early May and June.
 Wild asparagus grows in open fields and along fences and ditches.
 Check out my post on how to identify wild asparagus in the fall then mark you spots to harvest in the spring.
 They are hard to find.
 They blend in very well with grass and other plant life.
 Once you find one, your eye gets trained to find others.
 Wild asparagus can grow very quickly.
 They will eventually bush out and become woody and inedible.

-Wild Black berries are a great summer berry to pick.
+Wild Blackberries are a great summer berry to pick.
 They general become ripe around July.
 Some years are better than others.
 I think a lot has to do with the amount of rainfall and/or dry conditions.
 These berries are easy to identify, they are black to purple in color.
-They grow in a thorny bush and are generally in open areas or along road sides.
+They grow in a thorny bush and are generally in open areas or along roadsides.

 Wild grapes are another great summertime forage.
 There are a few varieties here in New England, but I generally go for the Concord grapes.
 They like to grow just about anywhere.
 I have seen wild grapes in the oddest locations.
 They grow on a vine, so look up for them.
 You can check out my post on foraging for wild grapes.
 I show you how to forage and make grape juice.